kevinweber/lazy-load-for-videos/readme.txt

 = Future features: =
 * (Better) support with specific plugins
 * Support for new/other formats, like SoundCloud, SlideShare and Spotify
-* Create a custom "Play" button with a colour picker
+* Create a custom "Play" button using a colour picker
 * More "Play" button styles
-* Video preview image for feeds
 * Track how often the videos have been loaded with Google Analytics
 * What you suggest